 I park my five-speed and walk up the tired wooden steps of the general store.
-The dog snoozing on the porch acknowledges me with a perked ear and single tail wag.
+The dog snoozing on the porch acknowledges me with a perked ear.
 I wrap my finger around the little metal handle on the screen door and pull.
 It staggers open.
-I step inside, taking in the overwhelming smell of old books, flour, and cardboard.
+I step inside, absorbing the pungent smell of old books, flour, and cardboard.

-The "hello" I glance towards the register is met with a friendly nod.
+The "hello" I glance towards the person at the cash register is met with a friendly nod.
 "Hi, sweetie," my mom says.
 "How's your day going?"

-I walk towards the back of the store at the protest of the hardwood under my feet.
-To my right, the frosted doors of the drink cooler; the rainbow of popsicles in the freezer.
-To my left, metal shelves filled with fuzzy peach candy and ketchup chips.
+To my right are the frosted doors of the drink cooler and the rainbow of popsicles in the freezer.
+I walk towards the back of the store at the protest of the ancient hardwood floor.
+Passing on the left are metal shelves filled with fuzzy peach candy and ketchup chips.
 I ponder what will earn my allowance this week.

 Along the back wall is a small set of warped shelves full of VHS movies.
 The familiar names stick out: Big; Field of Dreams; Ace Ventura; Batman.
 I glance up at the shelf just out of reach.
 Schwarzenegger's dark glasses and cold red eye stare back.
 Hellraiser's grimace compels me to avert my gaze.
 I'm not ready.

 I walk back to the front of the store, detouring through the snack aisle.
 I grab a bag of Hickory Sticks and measure three gummy worms out of their fishbowl container.